MattCloward/Download-Nebula-Reports-Automatically/README.md

 1. Download the "downloadReports.py" file.
 Click on the file in GitHub, then click the "Download raw file" button.
 Save the file anywhere on your computer.
 ![Image explaining where download button is](download_github_file.png)
 2. Install Python3 if you don't already have it (find a tutorial online).
-3. Open a command line terminal to the directory where you stored the "downloadReports.py" file (look up a tutorial).
+3. Open a command line terminal to the directory where you stored the "downloadReports.py" file (use a tutorial like [this one](https://youtu.be/bgSSJQolR0E?si=Vk4jdjUM1qSLwL-Q&t=46)).
 4. Install the "selenium" module using either of the following two commands:
 - pip install selenium
 - python3 -m pip install selenium